anasakhomach/anasakhomach.github.io/_projects/14_project.md

 Here's where the project got really interesting.
 Building the warehouse was just the foundation - the real value came from what we discovered in the data.
 The analytics revealed some shocking business insights that completely changed how we understood the company:

 **The "Leaky Bucket" Problem**

 Our customer segmentation analysis uncovered a retention crisis.
-While we had 18,484 total customers, 80% were stuck in the low-value "New" segment with an average order value of just $614.
-Meanwhile, our VIP customers (only 1,619 people) had an average order value of $2,648 - more than 4 times higher.
+While we had 18,484 total customers, 80% were stuck in the low-value New segment with an average order value of just \\$614.
+Meanwhile, our VIP customers, only 1619 people had an average order value of \\$2648, more than 4 times higher.

 **Extreme Business Risk**

 The part-to-whole analysis revealed something alarming: 96.5% of total revenue came from a single product category - Bikes.
 The company's 2012 strategy to diversify into accessories and clothing had completely failed.

 **An Aging Customer Base**

 Over 67% of our most valuable VIP customers were 50 and above.
 The business was failing to cultivate high-value relationships with younger generations.

 **The Strategic Recommendation**

 All the data pointed to one conclusion: fix the retention problem and diversify revenue through cross-selling to existing loyal customers, not by chasing more low-value acquisitions.

 This wasn't just a technical exercise - it was strategic consulting backed by data.
 The warehouse didn't just store information; it revealed critical business risks that leadership needed to address immediately.